deepweather/Litadel/CONFIG_GUIDE.md

 # Configuration Guide

+**Copyright Notice:** Litadel is a successor of TradingAgents by TaurusResearch.

-TradingAgents supports configuration through multiple methods with the following priority:
+Litadel supports configuration through multiple methods with the following priority:

 **Priority (highest to lowest):**
 1. Environment variables